alexa/alexa-auto-sdk/platforms/android/CORE.md

 #### Starting the Engine

-Finally, the Engine can be started after `configure()` and each `registerPlatformInterface` has been called.
+Finally, the Engine can be started after calling configure and registering all required platform interfaces.
 The Engine will attempt to register all listed interface handlers, and then attempt to establish a connection with the given authorization implementation.

 ```
     m_engine.start();